rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJx9UD1PwzAQ3fMr3oCUKVGFmLwzgUAqMFeOfSDT9BzZZ6qo6n/HjUNSMXS7e/c+7s6zqoCjD/vP3h93Rvf9BQAcD0liqYEU+r8SsBRNcIM4zwr16FPAx/a5XuYyDqQQJTj+msE+mf2443ToKNw0mogoxP+OBZ3ASCbQul5uLLE4fXvLlVZX1bfvJr1QlKIKiWNzYacusaTmftNuHkqc0LCENWB9yOu8EVtYLXqJzAYKJv8Kd6fT/ME2BYfzGY29Bq//kaeLA/HPegHw/vr0+KIm4Xxxu94Qs/AXqVaEog==)

-Inputs of reusable workflow call are set to `inputs.*` properties following the definitions at `on.workflow_call.inputs`.
+Inputs of reusable workflow calls are set to `inputs.*` properties following the definitions at `on.workflow_call.inputs`.
 And in a job of a reusable workflow, `secrets.*` are passed from caller of the workflow so it is set following the definitions at
 `on.workflow_call.secrets`.
 See [the official document][create-reusable-workflow-doc] for more details.